 Today’s comprehensive tour introduces you to this bustling city’s landmarks, passing the imposing Red Fort, President’s Palace and City Gate.
 Visit Raj Ghat, the memorial to Mahatma Gandhi, Humayun’s Tomb, a 16th century landmark of Mughal architecture inscribed on the UNESCO World Heritage list, and Qutab Minar, also a UNESCO site.
 This evening, join your fellow travelers for dinner at the hotel.

-Enjoy breakfast at the hotel before transferring to the airport for your short included flight to Kolkata where upon arrival we transfer to the ship.
-After settling into your suite aboard the Ganges Voyager, we’ll gather for a welcome reception and dinner, followed by a musical performance featuring songs of the Bengal region
+Enjoy breakfast at the hotel before transferring to the airport for your short included flight to Kolkata (in-flight lunch included) where upon arrival we transfer to the ship.
+After settling into your suite aboard the Ganges Voyager, we’ll gather for a welcome reception and dinner, followed by a musical performance featuring songs of the Bengal region.